heremaps/msdkui-android/MSDKUIDemo/README.md

 Please see the [QuickStart](../../../Guides/QuickStart.md) guide for instructions on how to build and run this app.

-The inner workings of the MSDKUI framework are explained in detail in our [User Guide](../../../Guides/UserGuide.md).
+The inner workings of the HERE Mobile SDK UI Kit framework are explained in detail in our [User Guide](../../../Guides/UserGuide.md).